Doctoral Internship in Health Service Psychology 2025-2026

 Central to CAPS values are the worth of every individual and respect for human diversity.
 CAPS defines human diversity as including, but not limited to age, ability status, gender, race, culture, ethnicity, national origin, gender identity/expression, sexual orientation, neurodiversity, size, and socioeconomic status.
 As clinicians, trainers, and an organization, CAPS is committed to recruiting and effectively training diverse interns.
 The staff works to enhance cultural understanding and honor the unique lived experiences of clients and trainees.
 They recognize that varied histories have contributed to differing worldviews and experiences of power and privilege, and as such, engage in processes to increase self-awareness and address systematic oppression at multiple levels.

-CAPS is part of the Division of Student Affairs and shares its goal “to provide services and spaces where all students will grow and succeed.”
+CAPS is part of Student Affairs and shares its goal “to provide services and spaces where all students will grow and succeed.”
 Student Affairs strives to create a welcoming, inclusive campus community and foster student engagement and leadership development.
 The role of CAPS within Student Affairs is to facilitate students’ intellectual, emotional, and social growth and development.
 We serve as a campus resource that promotes student well-being, advocacy, and support.

 CAPS serves as the primary, short-term mental health agency for WSU students in rural, college-town Pullman, where local mental health resources are limited.
 The central mission of CAPS is to help students address mental health concerns and develop lifelong skills that are essential for achieving and maintaining academic and personal efficacy.
 Clients often utilize CAPS to address identity and adjustment experiences typical of college students and more complex, long-term, or emerging mental health concerns.
 Through a broad range of interventions, clinicians work with clients to understand contextual factors contributing to their distress; explore needs, values, and resources; and find meaningful ways to live and achieve their goals.
 Clinicians ground their work in psychological theory and research, integrating consideration of diverse identities and cultural factors.